What We're Looking For

 Let's do great things together.

-This notion of “more”—magis—is a thread that runs through our Jesuit education.
-It’s what inspires our students to pursue an Honors curriculum, participate in a Google competition, or chase a National Science Foundation fellowship.
-We don’t expect this from a few “special” Fordham students—this is what we hope all Fordham students will do.
+This notion of “more”—magis—is a thread that runs throughout our Jesuit education.
+And not just on the academic front, but in every aspect of their lives.
+It’s what inspires our students to pursue an Honors curriculum, participate in a Google competition, or pursue a National Science Foundation fellowship.
+We’re looking for students who aspire to become the best versions of themselves they can be.
+We don’t expect this from a few “special” Fordham students—this is what we hope for all Fordham students.

 Our goal is to find people who aren’t going to sit on the sidelines.
-Have you led a Habitat for Humanity project in your hometown?
-Did you do some independent study that has challenged and shaped you?
+Have you been involved in anti-racism work, or in identifying and dismantling anti-Black racism in your school or community (e.g. Black Lives Matter)?
+Have you been involved in other social causes around the environment or climate change?
+Have you taken on additional family responsibility in the midst of the pandemic?
+Do you have a part-time job to help out with expenses?
 Are you looking at New York City as a place where you can learn as much outside the classroom as inside?

-As we consider a student's application, we seek to get to know you beyond the numbers including how a student will give back to Fordham, local, national and international communities via service and stewardship.
-This is integral to our mission as a Jesuit University as we seek to educate global citizens.
+As we consider your application, we seek to get to know you beyond the numbers, including how you will give back to Fordham, and/or your local, national, and international community via service and social justice.
+This is integral to our mission as a Jesuit University as we seek to educate global citizens and people for others (homines pro aliis).

-We hope you’ll want to get to know more about us, too: This website is a good start; we’d love to see you on campus for a visit, too.
-Get in touch with the admissions rep who covers your region to learn when they may be in your area.
-Or just drop us an email at email@example.com; we’d love to answer any of your questions!
+We hope you’ll want to get to know more about us, too: This website is a good start; we’d love to connect with you during a virtual visit, too.
+Get in touch with the admission counselor who works with students from your region, and you can chat with current students about their experiences.
+Or, just drop us an email at firstname.lastname@example.org; we’d love to answer any of your questions!

 The Fordham Diploma Says